Academixedu/Adv_Java-Notes/Threads.md

 ### **Dead:**
 A thread enters the Dead state once its execution is complete, either by returning from the run() method or by being terminated.
 Once a thread is in this state, it cannot be restarted.

+---
+## Create

+### Creating a Thread by Extending the Thread Class in Java

+In Java, one way to create a new thread is by extending the Thread class.
+This method involves creating a subclass of Thread and overriding its run() method.
+The run() method contains the code that will be executed when the thread is started.

+- **Create a Class that Extends Thread:**   To create a new thread, you define a class that extends the Thread class and override the run() method.
+The code inside the run() method is what will be executed by the new thread.

+- **Override the run() Method:**   The run() method contains the code that represents the task or job that the thread will perform when it's running.

+- **Create an Instance of the Subclass:**    After defining your thread class, you create an instance of it.

+- **Start the Thread:**   Call the start() method on the instance to begin the execution of the thread.
+This causes the run() method to be executed in a new thread.